ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Phishing_attack.md

 6. In the **Launch attack** section for the **Spear Phishing (Credentials Harvest)** attack type, select **Launch attack**.

 7. In the **Configure Phishing Attack** page, the steps involved in the simulation are displayed in the left-hand pane.
-You will start by providing a name to the simulation for historical purposes.
-Enter **Spear Simulation** in the **Name** field and select **Next**.
+While you can manually create a phishing campaign, it is recommended that you take advantage of the available templates that will prefill most of the information for you.
+The key to a succesful phishing attack is to create a very intriguing, real-world looking email, and the the templates provide very creative solutions. <br/>

+	On the **Provide a name to the campaign** page, select the **Use Template** button.

+8. Select the **Please select a template in the list** field that appears, and in the drop-down menu, select the template of your choice.
+Select **Next**.

-8. In the next step, you will select the users that will receive the phishing email.
+9. In the next step, you will select the users that will receive the phishing email.
 You can select users from the company address book (the Active Users), or for large-scale attacks, you can import users from a .csv file.
 For this simple simulation, you will only send the email to one user, so select **Address Book**. <br/>

 	Enter **Lynne** in the **Search for users or groups within your organization** field.
 In the list of users that appears, select **Lynne Robbins**.
 Lynne's user account record will display in the list of **Recipients**.
 Select **Next**.

-9. In the next step, you will configure the email that you want to send to the Lynne. <br/>
+10. In the next step, you will configure the email details.
+Because you chose to use a template, all of the fields are prefilled for you.
+Between this step and the next one, the templates provide a really nice touch to make the email appear legitimate.
+Select **Next**.

-	- **From (Name)** and **From (Email)** fields - enter any values you want.
-	- **Phishing Login Server URL** - select any value from the drop-down menu.
-	- **Custom Landing Page URL** - Ordinarily you would include a URL link for the target to click into; this would be entered in the Custom Landing Page URL field.
-Since this is just an exercise, you will not do that here.
-The success rate of the spear phishing attack will be a function of how clever an email you contrive.

-10. In the **Subject** field for the phishing email, enter**Free Gift Cards!!** and select **Next**.

-11. In the **Please edit email body** page, compose the message in the **Email body** field.
-Enter a creative, enticing email message intended to lure users and then select **Next**.
+11. In the final configuration step, you will configure the email details.
+Because you chose to use a template, the **Email body** is prefilled for you.
+Scroll down to see the full body of the text.
+Select **Next**

 12. On the **Confirmation** page, select **Finish**.
 This will launch the phishing attack!